 Junk food contains very few nutrients, vitamins and protein, all of which are essential for an invigorated you who seizes the day.

-If you exist on junk food alone, you’re going to struggle to do anything at optimum power.
+If you exist on bad food alone, you’re going to struggle to do anything at optimum power.
 You’ll largely feel lethargic and run down.

 1 in 3 U.S. teens eat junk food each day, and on top of the hindrance to their physical health, it is also important to consider what effect junk is having on their mental well-being.

 Research has shown that the more junk food we eat, the more we are prone to depression.
 This is especially the case for teenagers.
 Because they are more susceptible to hormonal changes, which can be massively influenced by their diet.

 It is rich in sugar, which puts stress on the metabolism.
 Moreover, because it’s low in carbs and protein, your blood sugar levels are more at risk of plummeting when you stop eating.

 This can make you feel moody and make you want to eat even more junk food.